 Ok, we’re cheating a little on the milspouse designation, but active duty Army Captain Riley’s blog posts and Duty Station series are so spot on that we wanted to include her in our list.
 What do all military families have in common?
 A duty station we HATED.
 This is Riley’s specialty, diving into the places that tend to have bad reputations and exposing the buried treasures within.
 Her collection of top notch photography wraps up the content quite nicely.

 As a Army chaplain's wife, most people expect Claire to have all the answers about the uncertainty of military life.
 However, she’ll be the first to tell you, she doesn’t.
 Thoughtful and honest, Claire writes and fills chapters of her life with topics that include everything from gardening to writing to military marriages.

 Our male milspouse counterparts must not be forgotten!
 Chris Pape created Macho Spouse to provide male spouses the resources they need to support their path through military service.
 A thorough video collection of military life matters makes Macho Spouse even more unique.

 Here’s a twist.
 What about a Canadian military spouse?
 Kim shares similar realities and insights we go through in the U.S., but her sharp wit and honest musings are extra refreshing to read because it’s not always easy to be Rah, Rah about military life.

-Navigating deployment issues is Lizann Lightfoot’s strong suit.
-With multiple deployments in her past, she enjoys connecting with readers to ease their deployment worries.
+Navigating deployment and PCS issues is Lizann Lightfoot’s strong suit.
+With multiple deployments and moves in her past, she enjoys connecting with readers to ease their transition worries.
 Plus, she’s written a collection of guides and books as well as a master class to guide new spouses through military life.

 *As for our teacher assignments; they were texted and emailed to us by 10 a.m. the day we were supposed to meet teachers.
 Not surprisingly, most of us had figured out the placements already.
 Leave it to the moms and dads.